YueyueZhu/SegRWKV/README.md

 ## The overall architecture of SegRWKV

-> SegRWKV is a hierarchical encoder-decoder network composed of 5×6 cascaded modules.

 ![image](./Pictures/SegRWKV.png)

 | Cross-dimensional Feature Enhancement and Cross-dimensional Feature Integration. | X-Shift and Tri-Directional Flatten. |